 - Tips & Help

-Officially, Oculus says that any Bluetooth 3.0 class 2 gamepads will connect and work with the Quest VR headset.
+Officially, Meta says that any Bluetooth 3.0 class 2 gamepads will connect and work with the Quest VR headset.
 However, things aren’t that simple.
 A PS4 controller falls into this category, but it does not work at all when connected.

 The Quest operating system is based on Android 7.
 Officially, PS4 (and Nintendo Switch) controllers only work on Android 9 devices.
 Unfortunately you can’t use these gamepads yet.